Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/html-detail-summary-element.md

 ## HTML Detail summary

-To add this functionality, we can enter a `details` element inside it will have a `summary` which will act as the title, and below that, a `p` that will be the collapsable content.
+To add this functionality, we can enter a `details` element inside it will have a `summary` which will act as the title, and below that, a `p` will be the collapsable content.

 It will look like this: